What's new in the Blood Donor Program?

 The Mayo Clinic Blood Donor Program in Rochester has updated its authorization process.
 As part of this process, all blood donors must sign an Authorization to Release Protected Health Information.
 (Eligible 16- and 17-year-old donors will need to have a parent or guardian sign their form.)
 This authorization is specifically for blood donors and allows Mayo Clinic Blood Donor Program nurses and physicians to access specific donor-related information in an individual's medical records.
-If you have questions, please contact the Mayo Clinic Blood Donor Center in Rochester at email@example.com or 507-284-4475.
+If you have questions, please contact the Mayo Clinic Blood Donor Program at Mayo Clinic's campus in Rochester, Minnesota, at email@example.com or 507-284-4475.

 Double red cell donors needed

 The Mayo Clinic Blood Donor Program welcomes all types of donations.
 But we are especially in need of double red cell donations.
 During donation, your blood will be collected with a smaller needle than usual, and you will be given replacement fluids.
 The donation process takes about 25 minutes.

 Double red cell donations help us maintain our various blood-product inventory levels.
 Eligible donors who meet the following criteria may donate double red cells two times a year:

 - Males must be at least 5 feet 1 inch tall and weigh at least 130 pounds (59 kilograms).

 - Females must be at least 5 feet 5 inches tall and weigh at least 150 pounds (68 kilograms).

 - Both men and women must have

 - Hemoglobin level greater than or equal to 13.3 g/dL

 If you would like to schedule an appointment for a double red cell donation or you have questions, please contact the Mayo Clinic Blood Donation Program at firstname.lastname@example.org or 507-284-4475.